daniuyter/ScaleGMN-pruning/README.md

 * Invariant Pruning method with ScaleGMN: We propose an "Invariant Pruning" method that utilizes ScaleGMN as a functional, predicting the generalization performance of a target network.
 This approach involves training a ScaleGMN to estimate accuracy from weights and then using this trained predictor to guide a pruning process that optimizes for sparsity while maintaining predicted accuracy.
 A key aspect is the augmentation of the Small CNN Zoo dataset with pruned networks to better match the ScaleGMN's training data with its pruning objective.

 * Equivariant Pruning method with ScaleGMN: We introduce an "Equivariant Pruning" method where ScaleGMN acts as an operator, directly outputting a set of structured pruned parameters from the input network's architecture and parameters.
-This method is trained end-to-end to produce sparse weights while ensuring the pruned network maintains its classification performance.
+This method is trained to produce sparse weights while ensuring the pruned network maintains its classification performance.
 This approach bypasses the need for extensive pre-training datasets of pruned networks, offering broader applicability and on-the-fly training.

 * Empirical Validation and Comparison: We provide comprehensive experimental results comparing our ScaleGMN-based pruning methods against established baselines such as L1 regularization, magnitude-based pruning, and Iterative Magnitude Pruning (IMP).
 Our findings demonstrate competitive performance, with ScaleGMN-Inv often outperforming baselines at higher sparsity levels for Small CNNs, and ScaleGMN-Eq showing competitive results for both Small CNNs and larger models like VGG19.